Robert Burns Museum is worth travelling to see

 The Robert Burns Museum in Alloway, Ayr, is a must see in Scotland.
 Great insight into poet’s life.
 Plus a good cafe that serves really tasty haggis!

 Robert Burns Museum

 The Robert Burns Museum is correctly the Robert Burns Birthplace Museum, or so it says on the fine stone wall of the entrance area of the fine museum in Alloway, run by the National Trust for Scotland.

-(I think the trio pictured here were on their way to a wedding in the church nearby.
+I think the trio pictured here were on their way to a wedding in the church nearby.
 Please note.
-You don't have to wear a kilt to get into the museum.)
-Love the kilt on the wee guy in the middle.)
+You don't have to wear a kilt to get into the museum.

 (Pictured here) A few minutes from the Robert Burns Birthplace Museum, this is the actual bridge over which Tam o’ Shanter rode to escape the witches.
 Yes, really.
 Read the comic narrative poem for yourself.
 Great fun.